spotify/helios/docs/service_registration.md

 the port number itself, the domain in which to register and the hostname that we will advertise for the port.

-Based upon the information contained in the `Endpoint`s, the plugin does it's thing (whatever that may be), and returns a `com.spotify.helios.serviceregistration.ServiceRegistrationHandle`.
+Based upon the information contained in the `Endpoint`s, the plugin does its thing (whatever that may be), and returns a `com.spotify.helios.serviceregistration.ServiceRegistrationHandle`.
 The handle interface is entirely empty, that is, as far as Helios is concerned, it's entirely opaque, so you can do whatever you need to do whatever bookkeeping is required.